bytebase/bytebase.com-old/content/docs/batch-change/multi-tenant-change.md

 4. When it comes to stage with multiple databases, you may choose to **Rollout current stage** to rollout all databases under that stage.
 ![cmt-rollout-batch](/static/docs/batch-change/cmt-rollout-batch.webp)

-5. Once the issue is completed, all tenant databases will have the same updated version of schema.
+5. Once the issue is completed, all tenant databases will have the same updated schema version.

 ![cmt-after-alter-schema](/static/docs/batch-change/cmt-after-alter-schema.webp)